imballinst/react-bs-datatable/README.md

 ## Styling

 This package doesn't include Bootstrap stylesheets.
 If you want to include it, you could do so by importing its CSS in your HTML **or** its SCSS [bootstrap-sass](https://github.com/twbs/bootstrap-sass) in your SCSS.
-You can also style the table by defining them in your SCSS.
+You can also style the table by defining it in your SCSS.

 ```
 .table-custom {